dzhang32/autorecipes/README.md

 ## Installation

-`autorecipes` exists purely for personal use and is no longer under active development.
-If you’d like to install the development version from GitHub you can use the following:
+`autorecipes` was developed for personal use and is no longer under active development.
+You can install the development version from GitHub:

 ``` r
 devtools::install_github("dzhang32/autorecipes")